Pension Guide for Employers

 25 or 50% of the pension may be taken out from the age of 61.
 A reduction is made if the pension is taken early.
 The employee may continue or stop working, or agree on reduced work hours while receiving pension.
 Here you can find more information on partial old-age pension.

-Old-age pension for the unemployed
+Pension cover for the long-term unemployed

 Vocational rehabilitation is the first alternative when illness limits the employee's work ability.